ESG Investing vs. Impact Investing: What is the Difference?

 Originally published: October 28, 2021

 As global awareness of climate issues develops, sustainable investing is increasingly viewed as a potential driver of social change.
 As a result, sustainable and responsible investment strategies like ESG investing and impact investing have grown in prominence over the past decade, incentivizing businesses to be more socially and environmentally conscious.
-According to a 2021 report from Morgan Stanley, 99% of millennials are interested in sustainable investing (an increase of four percentage points compared to 2019).
+According to a 2024 report from Morgan Stanley, 96% of millennials are interested in sustainable investing.
 But for the average investor looking to make their portfolio more sustainable, it may not be immediately clear how ESG investing and impact investing differ.

 What is ESG investing?

 ESG investing is an investment strategy that evaluates companies based on environmental, social, and governance risk factors alongside traditional financial metrics.
-According to Morningstar, in 2021, investors funneled a record-breaking $70 billion into ESG funds.
-That’s an increase of nearly $20 billion compared to 2020.
-And the number of ESG funds available to US investors continues to increase.
-Thus, it is evident that ESG funds are rapidly growing in popularity — but how are stocks and bonds screened for inclusion?
+According to Morningstar, in 2023, investors across the globe funneled $63 billion into ESG funds.
+It is evident that ESG funds are growing in popularity — but how are stocks and bonds screened for inclusion?

 Some examples of the factors used to evaluate an investment for inclusion in an ESG fund include:

-If a firm has a low ESG risk profile, this may indicate future financial success.
-But if a firm has a high ESG risk profile, this suggests that poor environmental, social, or governance performance may negatively affect financial performance in the long run.
+If a firm has a low ESG risk profile, one theory is that this may potentially indicate future financial success.
+But if a firm has a high ESG risk profile, this view suggests that poor environmental, social, or governance performance could negatively affect financial performance in the long run.
 Although financial professionals may use ESG ratings to guide an investment strategy, ESG ratings are less meaningful for individual investors.

 Here are three important limitations of ESG investing.